GwennyB/AsyncInn/README.md

- Potentially unfamiliar terms link to informative sources Extensive API documentation
- Caveats and limitations mentioned up-front

 # AsyncInn
-This ASP.NET Core web application is a full-CRUD SQL Server based room 'inventory' management system for a fictional hotel chain.
+This ASP.NET Core MVC web application is a full-CRUD SQL Server based room 'inventory' management system for a fictional hotel chain.

 # Installation
 1. Clone this repo.